mike-ivs/machine-learning-novice-sklearn/_episodes/03-classification.md

 ### Preprocessing our data

-Lets do some pre-processing on our dataset and specify our `X` features and `Y` labels:
+Lets do some pre-processing on our dataset and specify our `X` features and `y` labels:

 ~~~
 # Extract the data we need